 First Nations, Métis and Inuit Bursary

-If you have applied for the bursary by June 1, 2022, you will be advised of your status by August 25, 2022.
+If you have applied for the bursary by November 15, 2022, you will be advised of your status by the beginning of January 2023.

 To be considered for this bursary, all applications will need to be submitted through the new online application portal.

 Should you be encountering any difficulties in your return service obligations, please contact the NADC Bursary Coordinator for more information on how to manage through the COVID pandemic at 780-624-6545 or email@example.com.

 The First Nations, Métis and Inuit (FNMI) NADC Bursary is a return service bursary of varying amounts.
 Students in pre-apprenticeship training, or in a certificate or diploma studies can access up to $6,000 for their studies.
 Students in a Bachelor’s, Masters’ or PhD program can access $10,000 per year for any year of their studies.